Adolescents, Young Adults, Adults, CBT, and DBT

 I would best describe myself as a therapist and guide interested in both working through present issues, as well as understanding any underlying roots, patterns, and themes.
 I believe that armed with this knowledge, people can attain more control over their lives, choices, difficulties, struggles, and strengths.
 In a comfortable and supportive atmosphere, I offer a highly personalized approach tailored to each individual to help them attain the peace, constructive growth, and goals they’re striving for.
 I work with children, adolescents, adults, parents and families and incorporate my treatment approach accordingly.

-I have received extensive training in DBT and CBT.
-Through my years of work and experience, it is my belief that a combination of understanding our thoughts and internal belief system is vital to learning new ways to think, choose, and behave in the present.
+I have recently completed a 16-month intensive training program in DBT through Behavioral Tech and can truthfully say that I’m an intensively trained DBT therapist.
+Combining training and experience in both DBT and CBT, it is my belief that a combination of understanding emotions, thoughts and our internal belief system is vital to learning new ways to think, choose, and behave in the present.
 Therefore, I access the training I have had in CBT and DBT when working with my clients.
 Within this framework, I am an interactive, solution-focused therapist.